saturday-night-code/amber-scaffolding/README.md

      3. `cd amber-stable/` and `shards install`, finally: `make install`

   About Amber installation on other Linux Distributions: [Amber - Installation](https://docs.amberframework.org/amber/guides/installation)

+  For Windows 10:
+  1. As the Crystal compiler doesn't run on Windows yet, Amber doesn't either.
 </details>

 <details>